onurbilginnn/gator/README.md

 - When passing intervals to the aggregator or query logic use Go duration strings (`1h`, `30m`, `15m`).
 - If you prefer to run only the binary without installing, run `go build` and execute the produced binary.

-If you want, I can add a sample `config.json` to the repo or wire a `--config` flag to make config location explicit.